The History of White People: Overview

 During the 19th and early 20th centuries in the United States, discussion of race often included a belief in the permanent superiority of one racial group over others, and a fear of the loss of racial purity.
 Intelligence testing was widely used as a means of ranking various races and ethnicities; this led to immigration laws that encouraged immigration from the presumably most desirable racial and ethnic groups while discouraging or forbidding others.
 Ralph Waldo Emerson was an influential figure in promoting some of these racial theories.
 Eugenics became a widely discussed issue and was embraced to some extent by many prominent people including Theodore Roosevelt and David Starr Jordan.
 Eugenics proponents urged higher reproductive rates among the most desirable population and sometimes sterilization of the less desirable elements.

 The author traces four consecutive "enlargements of American whiteness" by which Irish, Italians, Jews, Hispanics, and other discriminated-against ethnicities gradually became fully accepted into white society.
 The passage of the Civil Rights Act of 1964 eliminated legal discrimination by race.
 As of the book's publication date, 2010, mixed-race people were more common and were becoming integrated: "The dark of skin who happen to be rich ... and the light of skin from any (racial background) who are beautiful, are now well on their way to inclusion."
 The author concludes that race has not disappeared from American society – "the fundamental black/white binary endures" – but the "category of whiteness – or we might say more precisely, a category of nonblackness – effectively expands."

 Reception

 The book was a New York Times best seller.
-Paul Devlin, writing in the San Francisco Chronicle, said the book "is perhaps the definitive story of a most curious adjective.
+Professor of English Paul Devlin, writing in the San Francisco Chronicle, said the book "is perhaps the definitive story of a most curious adjective.
 It is a scholarly, non-polemical masterpiece of broad historical synthesis, combining political, scientific, economic and cultural history."
 Historian Linda Gordon, writing in The New York Times, says the book "has much to teach everyone, including whiteness experts, but it is accessible and breezy, its coverage broad and therefore necessarily superficial."
 She adds that she wishes she had had this book, "an insightful and lively exposition", to help her teach undergraduate students about race theory.
-Thomas Rogers in Salon calls it an "exhaustive and fascinating new look at the history of the idea of the white race".
+Editor Thomas Rogers in Salon calls it an "exhaustive and fascinating new look at the history of the idea of the white race".
+Historian J.R.
+McNeill in Population and Development Review praised Neill's "grasp of American history and culture", but criticized "her forays into ancient history or modern science", giving as an example for the latter her "ill-advised remarks on the future of natural selection and skin color".

 In January 2019, it was translated into French as Histoire des Blancs.